Deflasking Seedlings

 Cleanliness is very important!

 Waterborn pathogens (fungi, bacteria, etc.) is one of the main causes for seedling death.
-Using distilled or boiled water at the same temperature as the flask, fill the flask and gently swish the water around to loosen the babies from the
+Using distilled or boiled water at the same temperature as the flask, fill the flask and gently swish the water around to loosen the babies from the agar mixture.

-Then, using a
+Then, using a spatula

-or plastic
+or plastic knitting needle

 , untangle the roots and separate the seedlings.
 Carefully pour the seedlings into in a bowl of water.
 Wash as much of the agar off the leaves and roots as you can.

 Be very gentle, because the babies are very fragile at this stage.
-After cleansing, soak the little plants in a diluted
+After cleansing, soak the little plants in a diluted fungicide

 solution such as Physan, RD 20 or Captan Powder.
-Remove the seedlings and place them on a clean
+Remove the seedlings and place them on a clean paper towel

 or clean newspaper.
 At this point you can decide if you want to plant all of them or just the strongest ones.